Pulcinella: Variants

 Many regional variants of Pulcinella were developed as the character diffused across Europe.
 From its east to west coasts, Europeans strongly identified with the tired, witty "everyman" that Pulcinella represented.
-In many later adaptations, Pulcinella was portrayed as a puppet, as commedia dell'arte-style theatre did not continue to be popular throughout all of the continent over time.
-He was said to evolve into "Mr. Punch" in England.
+In later adaptations, Pulcinella was often portrayed as a puppet, as commedia dell'arte-style theatre did not continue to be popular throughout all of the continent over time.
+This puppet evolved into "Mr. Punch" in England.
 As half of Punch and Judy, he is recognized as one of the most important British icons in history.

 The first recorded show to have involved the Punch-style marionette was performed in England in May 1662, outside of London in Covent Garden, by Bologna-born puppeteer Pietro Gimonde, also known as Signor Bologna.
-This marionette was named Punchinello, later evolving into Punch, and finally becoming wholly British with his transformation into Mr. Punch.
-The British Punch is far more childlike and violent than Pulcinella, but is renowned for being just as funny.
-Always seen with cudgel in hand, Punch has a more menacing character than his Italian counterpart.
+This marionette was named Punchinello, later shortened to Punch, and finally becoming wholly British with his transformation into Mr. Punch.
+The British Punch is far more childlike and violent than Pulcinella but is renowned for being just as funny.
+Always seen with cudgel in hand, Punch is more menacing than his Italian counterpart.
 In many performances, he murders his wife and child, as well as the Devil.
 In 1851, Henry Mayhew wrote of one performer who described the character's enduring appeal: "Like the rest of the world, he has got bad morals, but very few of them."

 In Germany, this kind of Pulcinella-based puppet character came to be known as Kasper.
 Kasper is a cunning servant who solves the problems of all the masters he serves.
+He was less extreme than Mr. Punch, but offered the same kind of slapstick puppetry that audiences loved.
 This character became wildly popular throughout Europe.
-He was less extreme than Mr. Punch, but offered the same kind of slapstick puppetry that audiences loved.
 In the Netherlands, he is known as Jan Klaassen.
 In Denmark he is Mester Jakel.
 In Romania, he is Vasilache.
-In Hungary he is Paprika Jancsi (or Paprikajancsi) and in the 20th century Vitéz László, and in France he remained Polichinelle.
+In Hungary he is Paprika Jancsi (or Paprikajancsi) and in the 20th century Vitéz László.
+In France he remained Polichinelle.
+Polichinelles were featured as the children of Mother Ginger (la mère Gigogne) in The Nutcracker by Tchaikovsky.

 Russian composer Igor Stravinsky was commissioned to compose two different ballets for the Ballets Russes that were inspired by variations of this character.
 Stravinsky's ballets were entitled Petrushka (1911), based on Russian 19th-century puppetry traditions celebrated at Shrovetide, and Pulcinella (1920), based on 17th-century Italian music (thought to be by Pergolesi) associated with a commedia dell'arte version.